Line 17 (São Paulo Metro)

-Line 17 (Gold) (Linha 17–Ouro) is an under construction monorail project for the São Paulo Metro.
-The line will have 14 stations, beginning at the São Paulo-Morumbi station and ending at the Jabaquara station, with a branch to Congonhas station, connected to the São Paulo/Congonhas Airport.
-It will have integration with Line 1-Blue, Line 4-Yellow, and Line 5-Lilac as well as CPTM Line 9-Emerald.
+Line 17 (Gold) (Linha 17–Ouro) is a monorail for the São Paulo Metro.
+The line has 14 stations, beginning at the São Paulo-Morumbi station and ending at the Jabaquara station, with a branch to Congonhas station, connected to the São Paulo/Congonhas Airport.
+It has integration with Line 5-Lilac as well as ViaMobilidade Line 9-Emerald and will be connected to Line 1-Blue and Line 4-Yellow.
 The line was originally one of the transportation projects supporting the 2014 FIFA World Cup.
 However, delays and contract disputes have pushed the completion date from the original 2013 full opening date to 2026.
-Once completed, the line will be the first in the system to have a branch.
+The line is the first in the system to have a branch.